shinde-shantanu/FPGA_TDC/README.md

 # TIFR_FPGA_TDC
-Implementing Time to Digital Converter on FPGA
+Implementing Time to Digital Converter on FPGA using Tapped Delay Line architecture